 with the inner product $\langle\cdot, \cdot\rangle$ taken with a weight factor, $e^{3\Lambda-\Phi}(\rho+p)r^{N-1}$ in our case.
 By \emph{Rayleigh-Ritz principle}, we have

-for some chosen ``trial function'' $\xi$ (need not be an eigen solution).
-So if $\langle\xi, A\xi\rangle=0$, we get $\omega^2\leq 0$, then $\xi$ grows without bound and the perturbation is unstable.
-Therefore, a ``sufficient'' condition for the onset of dynamical instability is that the RHS of Eq.~(\ref{seceq:puls2}) vanishes for the chosen $\xi$ which satisfies the required boundary conditions.
+for some chosen ``trial function'' $\xi$ (which need not be an eigensolution).
+Thus, if $\langle\xi, A\xi\rangle=0$, we obtain $\omega^2\leq 0$; then $\xi$ grows without bound, and the perturbation is unstable.
+Therefore, a ``sufficient'' condition for the onset of dynamical instability is that the RHS of Eq.~(\ref{seceq:puls2}) vanishes for the chosen $\xi$, which satisfies the required boundary conditions.